frankieone/frontend-onesdk-public-sample-codes/frontend-onesdk-sample-vanilla-react-webpack/README.md

-# frontend-onesdk-sample-vanilla-react-webpack

-FrankieOne OneSDK integration sample using Vanilla React with webpack

 # Initialize the project

 to initialize the project, do <code>npm install</code>

 # .ENV credential

-create <code>.env</code> file
-and copy the content of env.example into the file
+create <code>.env</code> file on the root directory and copy the content of <code>.env.example</code> into your .env file. fill all the required key with your frankieone credentials

 # Start the project

 <code>npm start</code> to start the project
+OneSDK Sample Demo